mohamedassaker/PCA/README.md

 # PCA
-Implementation of PCA using python
+This code implements the PCA using python